Color Utilities

 Bases: object

-A color class that supports OKLab, OKLCH, RGB, and hex color spaces.
+Color class supporting OKLab, OKLCH, RGB, and Hex color spaces.

 copy() Color[source]